chentsulin/sweetalert-react/README.md

 All of other options can be passed as props, see them in [Configuare Section in sweetalert document](http://t4t5.github.io/sweetalert/)

+## FAQ

+### Q: My alert didn't close when 'go back' or 'go forward' in browser

+You can listen history change and set show: false when it mounted.
+See full example [here](https://github.com/chentsulin/sweetalert-react/blob/master/examples/history-change/components/App.js).

 ## License

 MIT © [C.T.
 Lin](https://github.com/chentsulin/sweetalert-react)